Guide · 7 Methods · Updated April 2026

 ×

-Mistake 5: Only using one channel
+Mistake 5: Using an ineligible channel

 ×